-Daughter Julia Ann Diehl (1860-1930) was born on Aug.
+Daughter Julia Ann Diehl (1860-1930) -- also spelled Juliann" -- was born on Aug.
 18, 1860 in Harrison Township, Bedford County.

-She married D.P.
-England ( ? - ? ).
+She married David P. England ( ? - ? ).

 Julia Ann was "a well known and highly respected citizen," said the Bedford Gazette.
 Their home in 1911 was in Friend's Cove, Bedford County and they were members of the Reformed Church.
 Said the Gazette in 1930, "She made her home in Friend's Cove until about 8 years ago when they moved to Rainsburg where they resided until about a year ago when she was taken ill and she with her husband moved to Bedford with their son."

 Julia Ann died on Aug.
 1930.
 Funeral services were held at the Trinity Reformed Church in Friend's Cove, with Rev. R.R.
 Jones preaching the funeral sermon.
 In an obituary, the Meyersdale Republican said that "It was one of the largest funerals held in that community for many years.
 Mrs. England was loved and respected by a host of relatives and friends who mourn her passing."

-D.P.'s fate will be added here once learned.
+David's fate will be added here once learned.

 ~ Son Cornelius A. Diehl ~